-The Heckendorn Preservation Collection is a special research center of the Office of Archaeology and Historic Preservation.
-The collection is named in honor of the late Dale A. Heckendorn, a former State and National Register Coordinator and respected colleague who donated his personal collection of books to the Office of Archaeology and Historic Preservation (OAHP).
+The Heckendorn Preservation Collection is a special research center of the State Historic Preservation Office.
+The collection is named in honor of the late Dale A. Heckendorn, a former State and National Register Coordinator and respected colleague who donated his personal collection of books to the State Historic Preservation Office (SHPO).

 The collection offers a small holding of books, newsletters, journals, pamphlets and articles relevant to:

 Architecture Including unique popular styles and mid-century designs